Xuefeng-Zhu/pup_chat/README.md

 ### Pup Chat
-A simple chat applicase built with React and Meteor.
+A simple chat application built with React and Meteor.

 Base on pup boilplate [Read the Documentation](http://cleverbeagle.com/pup)